- Account was hacked

 - While Customer Support reviews your case and restores access to your account, review the following common methods hackers use to steal your account.

-After reviewing your case, Customer Support will ask you to add a Blizzard Authenticator.
-The Blizzard Authenticator is the best security feature to keep your Blizzard account safe from hackers.
+After reviewing your case, Customer Support will ask you to add a Battle.net Authenticator.
+The Battle.net Authenticator is the best security feature to keep your Battle.net account safe from hackers.

 Select an option to learn more about how to protect your account from hackers.